Please read carefully. Failure to comply with the rules below could result in disqualification.

 Senior Dancer of the Year (Ages 15 - 19)

-In each of the following Elite Starz divisions each Dancer of the Year winner receives a $250 cash award and a tiara/cap.
+In each of the following RISING STARZ divisions each Dancer of the Year winner receives a Gift Certificate and a Tiara/Cap.

 Petite Dancer of the Year (Ages 6 - 8)